aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_int_sum.rst

 In order the plugin to be automatically discoverable by AiiDA, it needs to be registered using the :ref:`entry point system <plugins.entry_points>`.

-Other things to note:
+After proper installation, your plugin will be discoverable and loadable using ``CalculationFactory``.

-* name the class inside the plugin as PluginnameCalculation.
+When developing your calculation plugin, you should name the class inside the plugin as PluginnameCalculation.
 For example, the class name of the summation input plugin is, as you see above, ``SumCalculation``.
-The first letter must be capitalized, the other letters must be lowercase;

-* inherit the class from ``JobCalculation``.

-By doing the above, your plugin will be discoverable and loadable using ``CalculationFactory``.
+The first letter must be capitalized, the other letters must be lowercase.
+Also you, make sure your calculation plugin inherit the class from ``JobCalculation``.
+At the end, you will be able to load your plugin using ``CalculationFactory``.

 .. note:: The base ``Calculation`` class should only be used as the abstract base class.
 Any calculation that needs to run on a remote scheduler must